cleavr/cleaverdocs/content/guides/craft-cms.md

 Click to **Add** site.

-Once site installs, go to the Web App section to configure the web app.
+Once the site installs, go to the Web App section to configure the web app.

 ## Step 2: Connect Repository

-In the Web App > Settings > Code Repository section, select a GitHub VS profile and configure the repo as follows:
+In the Web App > Settings > Code Repository section, select a GitHub VC profile and configure the repo as follows:

 - **Repository**: `craftcms/happy-lager`
 - **Branch to Deploy**: `main`